What are Calabrian peppers?

 If you can handle cayenne pepper, you can handle Calabrian chilies.
 They run from 25,000 to 40,000 Scoville heat units (SHU) which puts it squarely in the range of medium heat peppers.
 Cayenne peppers have a similar range, 30,000 to 50,000 SHU, so Calabrian chilies are often of equal heat or slightly milder than cayenne.

 Compared to our jalapeño reference point (2,500 to 8,000 SHU), Calabrian peppers are three to sixteen times hotter than jalapeño peppers.
-It’s median heat is roughly six times hotter.
+Its median heat is roughly six times hotter.
 It’s no doubt a step-up from a jalapeño, but Calabrian chilies are well within the culinary sweet spot for spiciness.
 Plus, they pack a ton more flavor than the more neutral tasting cayenne pepper.

-What do they look like?
+What do they look like and taste like?

 These are tiny pepper, growing ones to two inches in overall length.
 They have a conical shape, tapering to one end.
 As they mature on the vine, they take on a beautiful rich red color, and it’s at this point that they are typically harvested and eaten.